Japan

 Etiquettes

-As you have may have heard, Japan has a lot of etiquettes that are different from the western world.
+As you may have heard, Japan has a lot of etiquette that are different from the western world.

-- No loud noises in the trains and public transportations.
-There are signs and some time public broadcast about this (muting your cellphones, etc).
+2. No loud noises in the trains and public transportations.
+There are signs and sometimes public broadcast about this (muting your cellphones, etc.).

-- No eating/drinking in public transportation.
+4. No eating/drinking in public transportation.
 One exception is Shinkansen (bullet trains).
-Because of usually long distant and long hours, it’s ok to eat and drink in Shinkansen.
+Because of usually long distance and long hours, it’s ok to eat and drink in Shinkansen.

-- At temples and shrines, behave calmly and respectfully.
+7. At temples and shrines, behave calmly and respectfully.
 You will visit one (or dozens) temples or shrines during your visit in Japan.
-There are a lot of etiquettes in a shrine or a temple.
+There are a lot of etiquette in a shrine or a temple.
 Too many to go into.
 But watch the locals do and try to follow.

 Tips

-- Tips, as in gratitude, is non-existent in Japan.
+1. Tips, as in gratitude, are non-existent in Japan.

-- Some sub-way/train stations are massive, especially the major ones in Tokyo.
+2. Some subway/train stations are massive, especially the major ones in Tokyo.
 Give yourself plenty of time to find your way around the big stations.

-- Google translator (or your preferred e-translator) is your friend.
-You can use the translator everywhere, from translating menu of a restaurant, to ask for direction, or to do some simple conversation with the locals.
+4. Google translator (or your preferred e-translator) is your friend.
+You can use the translator everywhere, from translating the menu of a restaurant, to ask for direction, or to have some simple conversation with the locals.

-- Luggage forwarding between your places.
-If you don’t want to lug your heavy (or not) luggages between your hotels, airports (trust me you don’t want to lug them through busy subways, train stations), you can forward(send) the luggages to your next destination.
-The luggages usually arrive at the destination next day if you meet the cut off time when you send them(usually 3pm).
-Cost depends on size of your luggages and weight.
+5. Luggage forwarding between your places.
+If you don’t want to lug your heavy (or not) luggage between your hotels, airports (trust me you don’t want to lug them through busy subways or train stations), you can forward(send) the luggage to your next destination.
+The luggages usually arrive at the destination the next day if you meet the cut off time when you send them(usually 3pm).
+Cost depends on the size of your luggage and weight.
 For reference, the regular check-in size luggage with reasonable check-in weight costs about 2,000 yen.
 Ask your hotel concierge for details.

 Final words

-Japan, with a mixed of traditional things and modern things, fascinates a lot of tourists every year.
-There was an article from BBC trying to explain why Japan has a mix of old and new things, “Japan was the future but it’s stuck in the past”.
+Japan, with a mix of traditional things and modern things, fascinates many tourists every year.
+There was an article from BBC attempting to explain why Japan has this blend of old and new: “Japan was the future but it’s stuck in the past”.

 Photos I took during the Japan trip